 Aromatic, sweet, and soft, my vegan rose-flavoured Turkish Delight is really simple to make, and is a luxurious treat any day of the year… not just at Christmas time!

 As a child living with my grandparents, Christmas meant one thing… well, actually, it meant a lot of things – but what I remember most vividly is being allowed to have a snowball (advocaat and lemonade), and the welcome appearance of the large round wooden boxes of rose and lemon Turkish Delight that made their way into our home every December…

-For some reason, we only ever had Turkish Delight at Christmas time but for me, those soft, icing sugar-covered, delicately-flavoured rose and lemon cubes of confection heaven were the best thing ever.
+For some reason, we only ever had Turkish Delight at Christmas but for me, those soft, icing sugar-covered, delicately-flavoured rose and lemon cubes of confection heaven were the best thing ever.
 Better than the family visits, better than all the Elvis films on TV, better than the huge pillowcase-full of presents at the end of my bed.
+I’m not joking.

 Plus, I was a huge fan of the Narnia stories – and in particular, Jadis – so I guess it was only right that I should love Turkish Delight so much.

 In fact, come to think of it, perhaps that’s why it was traditional to only have Turkish Delight at Christmas in Britain… because Jadis cast a spell of eternal winter over Narnia, and Christmas falls in winter.

 When I was a bit older, and was allowed to have chocolate bars (a sure sign I was growing up because in my family, kids were only allowed penny sweets – bars were reserved for grown-ups and teenagers, and once a year in Christmas stockings), Fry’s Turkish Delight was always high on my list of sweetie yums.
 It was nothing like the stuff we had at Christmas but I loved the chocolate coating, the intense rose flavour, and of course, that translucent squidgy pink centre.